Molecule Generation by Principal Subgraph Mining and Assembling: Data Efficiency

 \section{Data Efficiency}

-Since the graph pieces are common subgraphs in the molecular graphs, they should be relatively stable with respect to the scale of training set.
-To validate this assumption, we choose subsets of different ratios to the training set for training to observe the trend of the coverage of Top 100 graph pieces in the vocabularies as well as the model performance on the average score of the distribution-learning benchmarks.
-As illustrated in Figure \ref{fig:data_eff}, with a subset above 20\% of the training set, the constructed vocabulary covers more than 95\% of the top 100 graph pieces in the full training set, as well as the model performance on the distribution-learning benchmarks.
+Since the principal subgraphs are common subgraphs in the molecular graphs, they should be relatively stable with respect to the scale of training set.
+To validate this assumption, we choose subsets of different ratios to the training set for training to observe the trend of the coverage of Top 100 principal subgraphs in the vocabularies as well as the model performance on the average score of the distribution-learning benchmarks.
+As illustrated in Figure \ref{fig:data_eff}, with a subset above 20\% of the training set, the constructed vocabulary covers more than 95\% of the top 100 principal subgraphs in the full training set, as well as the model performance on the distribution-learning benchmarks.